10 Reasons To Get A Bike Fitting

 What kind of formal training do you have?

-Ilya Nikhamin is the founder and fitter of Redbeard Bikes.
+Ilya Nikhamin is the founder and fitter of Redbeard Bikes, where he's been fitting riders for 10+ years now.

 He trained at the Serotta International Cycling Institute and at Specialized's Body Geometry (BG) Fit program.